-Oral and facial injuries can be caused by falls, sports injuries, work-related accidents, altercations and other incidents.
-Your surgeon will evaluate your condition to determine the best course of treatment for your situation.
+Oral and facial injuries can be caused by falls, sports injuries, work-related accidents, altercations, and other incidents.
+We will take 3D scans

 If you experience a facial injury, our staff will see you as soon as possible.
 Usually, we will make space in the schedule to see you the day you call.
-Make sure you seek emergency treatment if your injuries are very serious.
+Make sure you seek emergency treatment at a hospital if your injuries are very serious.
 Our oral surgeons also have staff privileges at Tucson Medical Center, where they can provide treatment for more serious facial and dental injuries.